bhataakib02/Nirman5.0/README.md

 ![Nirman Logo](https://www.nirmansilicon.tech/assets/nirman_coloredW-DTVL9pIz.webp)

 ## 🚀 1.
 Fork the Repository
-Click **Fork** on the top‑right of this page to create your own copy of the repository.
+To start contributing, create your own copy of this repository:

+    1. Go to the top-right corner of this page.

+    2. Click Fork — GitHub will create a copy of this repo under your account.

+That fork is where you will make your changes and push your work.
 ---

 ## 💻 2.
 Clone Your Fork